eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-writing-data.md

 To create a new entry, send a `POST` request to the resource's collection route.
 Eg, to create a new answer entity, send it to `ee/v4.8.36/answers`.
 You only need to provide the arguments which have `required: true` (see (Discovering What Arguments I Need to Provide)[##Discovering What Arguments I Need to Provide]).

-For example, here is a screenshot from Postman, where a POST request created a new answer with value "Alderan"
+For example, here is a screenshot from Postman, where a POST request created a new answer with value "Alderan":
 ![POSTing an Answer with a String value](../images/postman-post-single-value.JPG)

 Here is another screenshot from Postman, where a POST request created a new answer with two values: "option1" and